Vamsi-IITI/Turtlebot_EKF/README.md

 # Turtlebot_EKF
-using ROS ekf and trajectory plotting packages on turtlebot
+using ROS ekf and trajectory plotting packages on turtlebot3